 GeneCards Summary for EGF Gene

 EGF (Epidermal Growth Factor) is a Protein Coding gene.
 Diseases associated with EGF include Hypomagnesemia 4, Renal and Familial Primary Hypomagnesemia With Normocalciuria And Normocalcemia.
-Among its related pathways are PI-3K cascade-FGFR3 and p70S6K Signaling.
-GO annotations related to this gene include calcium ion binding and epidermal growth factor receptor binding.
+Among its related pathways are Endocytic Trafficking of EGFR and RET signaling.
+Gene Ontology (GO) annotations related to this gene include calcium ion binding and epidermal growth factor receptor binding.
 An important paralog of this gene is LRP1.